-There’s a large parking lot with a pavilion with bench seating and lots of signs explaining what fossils you can find and how those fossils were formed.
+Off the large parking lot you’ll find a pavilion with bench seating and lots of signs explaining what fossils you can find and how those fossils were formed.
 Along the hillside, signs label each formation name.
-These layers are rich in fossil shells as much as 450 million years old!
+These layers contain fossils up to 450 million years old!

-We found a nice, flat area for digging, and the kids got to work.
+The terrain is rough and rugged, but my kids were up for the challenge.
+We found a nice, flat and shaded spot for digging, and they got to work.
 There were lots of rocks with imprints and markings, and we had fun talking about the different fossils they found.
+We brought buckets and they eagerly filled them with their findings.
+(The fossils are now buried in various parts of our front yard.)

 If you’re planning on an expedition of your own, I have a few pieces of advice: